A Case for Repatriating High-value Workloads with PowerFlex Software-Defined Storage

 Read Time: 0 minutes

-In our first blog in this series, “Resiliency Explained — Understanding the PowerFlex Self-Healing, Self-Balancing Architecture,” covered an overview of how the PowerFlex system architecture provides superior performance and reliability.
-Today we’ll take you through another level of detail with specific examples of recoverability.
+The first blog in this series, “Resiliency Explained — Understanding PowerFlex's Self-Healing, Self-Balancing Architecture,” covered an overview of how the PowerFlex system architecture provides superior performance and reliability.
+Today, we’ll take you through another level of detail with specific examples of recoverability.

 Warning: Information covered in this blog may leave you wanting for similar results from other vendors.

-Just a reminder, PowerFlex is a software defined storage system that delivers the compute and storage system in a unified fabric with the elasticity to scale either compute, storage or both to fit the workload.
-PowerFlex uses all-flash direct attached media located on standard x86 servers utilizing industry standard HBA adapters and 10 GB/s or higher NICs that interconnect servers.
-The systems scale from 4 nodes to multi-rack 1000+ nodes while increasing capacity, linearly increasing IOPS, all while sustaining sub-mS latency.
+Just a reminder, PowerFlex is a high-performance software defined storage system that delivers the compute and storage system in a unified fabric with the elasticity to scale either compute, storage or both to fit the workload.
+PowerFlex uses all-flash direct attached media located on standard x86 servers utilizing industry standard HBA adapters and 10 Gb/s or higher ethernet NICs that interconnect servers.
+The systems scale from 4 nodes to multi-rack 1000+ nodes while increasing capacity, linearly increasing IOPS, all while sustaining sub-millisecond latency.

-PowerFlex takes care of dynamic data placement that ensures there are NO hot spots, so QOS is a fundamental design point and not an after-thought bolt-on “fix” for a poor data architecture scheme; there’s no data locality needed.
-It handles the location of data to ensure there are no single points of failure and dynamically re-distributes blocks of data if you lose a drive, add a node, take a node off line, have a server outage (planned or unplanned) containing a whole tray of drives, and automatedly load balances the placement of data as storage use changes over time or with node expansion.
+PowerFlex takes care of dynamic data placement that ensures there are NO hot spots, so QoS is a fundamental design point and not an after-thought bolt-on “fix” for a poor data architecture scheme; there’s no data locality needed.
+PowerFlex handles the location of data to ensure there are no single points of failure, and it dynamically re-distributes blocks of data if you lose a drive, add a node, take a node off line, or have a server outage (planned or unplanned) containing a large number of drives.
+It automatically load balances the placement of data as storage use changes over time or with node expansion.

 The patented software architecture underlying PowerFlex doesn’t use a conventional RAID protection mechanism.
-RAID serves a purpose, and even options like erasure code have their place in data protection, but what’s missing in these options?
-Let’s compare RAID and PowerFlex protection mechanisms:
+RAID serves a purpose, and even options like erasure coding have their place in data protection.
+What’s missing in these options?
+Let’s use a couple of analogies to compare traditional RAID and PowerFlex protection mechanisms:

 Think of RAID as a multi-cup layout where you’re looking to ensure each write places data in multiple cups.
 If you lose a cup, you don’t necessarily re-arrange the data.
 You’re protected from data loss, but without the re-distribution, you’re still operating in a deprecated state and potentially vulnerable to additional failures until the hardware replacement occurs.
 If you want more than one level of cup failure, you have multiple writes to get multiple cups which creates more overhead (particularly in a software-defined storage versus a hardware RAID controller-based system).
 It still only takes care of data protection and not necessarily performance recovery.

 Whether the system has a planned or unplanned outage or a node upgrade or replacement, this automatic rebalancing happens rapidly because every drive in the pool participates.
 The more nodes and the more drives, the faster the process of reconstituting any data rebuilding processes.
-In the software defined PowerFlex solution there’s no worrying about a RAID level or the performance trade-offs; it’s just taken care of for you seamlessly in the background without the annoying complications RAID introduces or the need any specialized hardware controllers.
+In the software defined PowerFlex solution there’s no worrying about a RAID level or the performance trade-offs, it’s just taken care of for you seamlessly in the background without any of the annoying complications RAID often introduces or the need any specialized hardware controllers and associated cost.